Robotic Sorting Systems: Robot Management and Layout Design Optimization: Management of High-density Robot Traffic in RSS

-RC is essentially a traffic control method, akin to a combination of globally coordinated traffic signal control and road network perimeter control.
-Within this framework, it is essential to clarify the movement patterns of each entity for integration into a sorting-specific robot management system.
-For detailed technical information on the RC strategy, we refer readers to \cite{RCII}.
-The following points provide a foundational overview critical to our study on the implementation of the RC-S scheme: \begin{itemize} \item A VP represents a time–space slot that is available for being occupied by vehicles and is generated in a rhythmic manner in each entrance of the network. \item VPs move in a straight line at a constant speed while maintaining a fixed distance, ensuring that the total number of VPs present in the road network remains the same at any given moment. \item After entering the network, vehicles need to continuously move along with a specific VP or transfer from one VP to another until exiting through an exit. \item At any given moment, the number of vehicles accommodated by a VP cannot exceed its capacity.
-If the required VP capacity for vehicle travel is insufficient, the vehicle needs to queue and wait at the entrance until entering the network in a subsequent cycle. \end{itemize}
+RC is essentially a traffic control method, similar to a combination of globally coordinated traffic signal control and road network flow control.
+Within this framework, it is essential to clarify the movement patterns of each entity so that RC can be integrated into a sorting-specific robot management system.
+For detailed information on the RC framework, we refer the reader to \cite{RCII}.
+The following points provide a foundational overview that is critical to our study on the implementation of the RC-S scheme: \begin{itemize} \item A virtual platoon (VP) represents a spatio-temporal slot that can be reserved and occupied by robots and is generated in a rhythmic manner at each entrance of the network. \item VPs move in a straight line at a constant speed while maintaining a fixed spacing, ensuring that the total number of VPs present in the aisle network remains constant. \item After entering the network, a robot must continuously follow a specific VP or transition to another VP until it exits. \item The capacity of each VP is one, which means at most one robot can occupy it at any time. \item A robot may enter the network only when the required VP capacity is available; otherwise, it must wait for a later cycle. \end{itemize}